adenvt/laravel-coreui-vue/README.md

 ## Using Docker Compose

 ### For Development

-* Create and run Container
+* Create and start Container
 ```bash
 docker-compose up -d dev
 ```